SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/microsoft_defender_for_endpoints.md

 Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.

-This setup guide shows how to forward events produced by `Microsoft Defender for Endpoints` to SEKOIA.IO.
+This setup guide describes how to forward events produced by `Microsoft Defender for Endpoints` to SEKOIA.IO XDR.

 {!_shared_content/operations_center/integrations/generated/microsoft-defender-for-endpoints_do_not_edit_manually.md!}